 - 1. No unrelated software, hardware or components may be installed or operated. - 2.
 Make sure the vendor has provided the complete and correct version of the software during software installation and automatically check the software integrity every day. - 3.
-System configuration changes must be recorded and controlled. - 4.
+Any changes to the system must be recorded and controlled. - 4.
 Must have a modified system software or configuration detection mechanism.